About the PGCE

-I chose to study at Loughborough due to the history of sport relating to my chosen career path in physical education.
+I chose to study at Loughborough due to its world-leading reputation for physical education and sport.
 Also, previous Loughborough students had recommended the 'outstanding' PGCE course.
 The location in the centre of the UK and its excellent transport links.
-It's also close to a number of friends.
 Loughborough has an outstanding OFSTED rating and I wanted to study at one of the top higher education institutes for sport and physical education in the country, if not the world.
-Loughborough University has a good reputation within the teaching profession and stands all graduates with good employment opportunities.
+Loughborough University has a good reputation within the teaching profession and this provides all graduates with good employment opportunities.

 I enjoyed the long placements in schools, and doing something that I really love, as well as meeting a fantastic group of people.
-After six weeks of university lectures and activities you begin your first 12 week school placement.
+After six weeks of university lectures and activities, you begin your first long school placement.
 This eye opener really prepares you for a life in teaching with a full working week on a reduced timetable.
 Before you start your second placement at a new school, you return to university for three weeks.
-While you are on both placements you experience teaching at all levels which prepares you for working in a school after your PGCE.
+While you are on both placements, you experience teaching at all levels which prepares you for working in a school after your PGCE.
 You work closely with a mentor based at the school to develop your practice, planning and subject knowledge.

 Studying at Loughborough was the best decision I have made.
 The support, guidance, opportunities and friends I have made has made this the best year throughout my education.